brain-power/Brain-Power-Amazon-Fidgetology/blog/README.md

 ### Visualizing the Metrics

-For this project, we provide a web app (in the same interface as the video streaming app) that consumes body motion metrics directly from the processed Kinesis Data Stream and renders them in near real-time as streaming chart visualizations.
+For this project, we provide a dashboard app (in the same interface as the video streaming app) that consumes body motion metrics directly from the processed Kinesis Data Stream and renders them in near real-time as streaming chart visualizations.
 Of course, one should consider fronting the processed data stream with an API Gateway endpoint (as illustrated in the system architecture diagram) to allow multiple clients and downstream applications to consume the processed metrics scalably.

 ## Try it Yourself